lenakba/ostRc/README.md

 ## Functions

-Below is a brief tutorial on helpful functions in the R package.
+Below is a brief tutorial on helpful functions in the ostRc package.

 ### OSTRC questionnaire functions